India–Poland relations: Post Cold War

-After the Collapse of Soviet Union, both countries focused on improving ties with the European Community and the United States.
+Following the fall of Communism in Poland, both countries focused on improving ties with the European Community and the United States.
 Even after the events of 1989, when Poland transitioned to the modern democratic Republic of Poland, relations with India have maintained continuity and have remained on an even keel reflecting relations with India were not an adjunct of the Cold War and are based on sound principles.
-Contacts between the Indian and Polish Parliaments were established after the fall of the Communism in 1989.
+Contacts between the Indian and Polish Parliaments were established after the collapse of Communism in 1989.
 A Polish parliamentary delegation led by the Marshal of the Sejm, had visited India in December 1992.
 A Polish-Indian Parliamentary Group had been set up during the term of the last Parliament which held office from 1996 to 2001.
 Speaker of Lok Sabha, Manohar Joshi led a multi-party Parliamentary delegation to Poland from 22 to 26 May 2002.
 Also, the Speaker of the Sejm of the Republic of Poland, Jozef Oleksy, led a Polish parliamentary delegation to India from 9–11 December 2004.
 In April 2009, Indian President Pratibha Devisingh Patil visited Poland.
 In September 2010, Polish Prime Minister Donald Tusk visited India and met with Indian politicians and businessmen.

 In May 2021, Poland donated over 1.5 tons of medical equipment including oxygen concentrators to India in response to a sharp rise of COVID-19 infections in India.

+On 22 August 2024, the Indian Prime Minister Narendra Modi paid an official state visit to Warsaw, Poland.
+The visit was described as "historic" as it marked the first time in 45 years since the last state visit by an Indian PM to Poland.
+The Indian PM held talks with the Polish Prime Minister Donald Tusk, which focused on deepening the bilateral political, economic and security ties between the two countries.
+During the meeting, the leaders took the decision to elevate the Polish-Indian relations to the level of a "strategic partnership".
+The talks also included strengthening the defence industry collaboration between India and Poland as well as discussing the ongoing War in Ukraine.